sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/admin.markdown

 #### Partner Contact

-The following gives an example where a *Contact* is part of an *Account* which is a Partner.
+The following is an example where a `Contact` is assigned to a Partner `Account`.

 ```
 SELECT